View your child's medical records and schedule appointments through our secure, online portal, day or night.

 What Problems Can Happen?

 Brain damage from a stroke can cause a number of problems, some of which can be lasting, such as:

 - communication problems

 Kids who've had a stroke will see doctors who specialize in helping people cope with these problems.
-These specialists might include occupational, physical, and speech therapists.
-A child's care might be overseen by a neurorehabilitation specialist, a doctor who uses many different types of therapy to help children recover from stroke.
+These specialists might include:

-At this time, no treatment exists that will fix brain cells that have died.
-However, one amazing thing about the brain is that undamaged brain cells can learn to perform the jobs of cells that have died, especially in young people.
+At this time, there's no treatment that can fix brain cells that have died.
+But undamaged brain cells can learn to do the jobs of cells that have died, especially in young people.

-In many cases after a stroke, kids can be taught to use their arms and legs and speak again through brain retraining.
-Although this process is usually slow and difficult, children have an edge over adults because their young brains are still developing.
-Most kids who have had strokes are able to function normally in society and grow to be productive members of their communities.
+In many cases after a stroke, kids can learn to use their arms and legs and speak again through brain retraining.
+This process is usually slow and difficult.
+But kids have an edge over adults because their young brains are still developing.
+Most kids who have had strokes can interact normally and be active members of their communities.

 If your child had a stroke, you aren't facing his or her rehabilitation and future care alone.
 The doctors and therapists who will work with your child are there to support the whole family.
 Don't hesitate to ask questions about your child's condition or treatment or to ask for help when you need it.